powsybl/powsybl-core/itools-packager/README.md

 - packageName is optional, project final name is used as default value.
 - archiveName is optional, packageName is used as default value.
 - javaXmx, mpiTasks and mpiHosts are used to generate itools.conf, are all optional and default values are respectively 8G, 2 and localhost.
-- additional binaries, libraries and configurations file can be added to the package using optional copyToBin, copyToLib and copyToEtc tags.
+- additional binaries, libraries and configurations file can be added to the package using optional copyToRoot, copyToBin, copyToLib and copyToEtc tags.
 - all of the jars with compile and runtime scope will be included in the package